mdn/content/files/en-us/web/html/element/marquee/index.md

 The **`<marquee>`** [HTML](/en-US/docs/Web/HTML) element is used to insert a scrolling area of text.
 You can control what happens when the text reaches the edges of its content area using its attributes.

-The HTML `<marquee>` element is depreciated and strongly discouraged from being used.
+The HTML `<marquee>` element is deprecated and its use is strongly discouraged.
 If you must create the effect of scrolling text or continuous elements, consider using [CSS animations](/en-US/docs/Web/CSS/CSS_animations) to [transform](/en-US/docs/Web/CSS/CSS_transforms/Using_CSS_transforms) content instead and include the [`prefers-reduced-motion`](/en-US/docs/Web/CSS/@media/prefers-reduced-motion) CSS {{cssxref("@media")}} query to stop the animation based on user preference, improving user experience and accessibility.

 ## Attributes